Book of Jubilees: Content

 Jubilees makes an incestuous reference regarding the son of Adam and Eve, Cain, and his wife.
-In chapter iv (1–12) (Cain and Abel), it mentions that Cain took his sister Awan to be his wife and Enoch was their child.
-It also mentions that Seth (the third son of Adam and Eve) married his sister Azura.
+In chapter iv (1–12) (Cain and Abel), it mentions that Cain took his sister Awan to be his wife and Enoch (a separate Enoch, and not the author of the Book of 1st Enoch, who was a descendant of Seth) was their child.
+It also mentions that Seth (another son of Adam and Eve) married his sister Azura.

 According to this book, Hebrew is the language of Heaven, and was originally spoken by all creatures in the Garden, animals and man; however, the animals lost their power of speech when Adam and Eve were expelled.
 Following the Deluge, the earth was apportioned into three divisions for the three sons of Noah, and his sixteen grandsons.
 After the destruction of the Tower of Babel, their families were scattered to their respective allotments, and Hebrew was forgotten, until Abraham was taught it by the angels.

 Jubilees also contains a few scattered allusions to the Messianic kingdom.
 Robert Henry Charles wrote in 1913:

 This kingdom was to be ruled over by a Messiah sprung, not from Levithat is, from the Maccabean familyas some of his contemporaries expectedbut from Judah.
 This kingdom would be gradually realized on earth, and the transformation of physical nature would go hand in hand with the ethical transformation of man until there was a new heaven and a new earth.
 Thus, finally, all sin and pain would disappear and men would live to the age of 1,000 years in happiness and peace, and after death enjoy a blessed immortality in the spirit world.

 Jubilees insists (in Chapter 6) on a 364 day yearly calendar, made up of four quarters of 13 weeks each, rather than a year of 12 lunar months, which it says is off by 10 days per year (the actual number being about 11¼ days).
 It also insists on a "Double Sabbath" each year being counted as only one day to arrive at this computation.